AstreaTSS/PYTHIAWebsite/docs/setup/bda_investigations_setup.md

     The trigger is designed to be flexible, so here are a few notes about what you can get away with:
     - You can use multiple words or a single word as a trigger.
     - Triggers are case-insensitive in terms of how they're triggered, so "oven" and "Oven" will act the same.
-    - Trigger detection is _not_ word-bound, so "book" trigger will trigger on messages containing "*book*", "*book*s", "*book*shelf", "*book*!", etc., since they all have "book" in them.
+    - Trigger detection is _not_ word-bound, so a "book" trigger will trigger on messages containing "*book*", "*book*s", "*book*shelf", "*book*!", etc., since they all have "book" in them.
+      - However, **trigger detection does not do partial matches**, so a "ink stain" trigger will not trigger on messages with just "ink" or "stain".
+[Please use aliases](#aliases) to make "ink" or "stain" aliases if this is a desired behavior.
     - If you need multiple triggers, look at aliases, described later.

 ??? note "Note about Images"